gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 it also enables lexical scoping, as the table alias names are defined in the query expression itself.

-Any "convenience" declaration which "extends" lexical scoping is usually soon be declared as obsolute, because its **little convenience benefit of is not worth the addition issues**.
+Any "convenience" declaration which "extends" lexical scoping is usually soon to be declared as obsolete, because its **little convenience benefit is not worth the additional issues**.
 As an example, see the fate of the `with` statement in JavaScript.

 ---